 - 1. Have financial need, which is determined by subtracting the expected family contribution from the cost of education. - 2.
-Have a high school diploma, a GED®, or have passed an independently administered Ability-to-Benefit test approved by the United States Department of Education. - 3.
+Have a high school diploma, or a GED®. - 3.
 Be enrolled as a regular student working toward a degree or certificate in an eligible program. - 4.
 Maintain satisfactory academic progress. - 5.
 Sign a statement of educational purpose and a certification statement on overpayment and default (both are found on the Free Application for Federal Student Aid [FAFSA]). - 6.
 Be unconditionally admitted to Wallace Community College. - 7.
-Be registered with Selective Service, if required.

-8. Be a United States citizen or eligible non-citizen.
+Be registered with Selective Service, if required. - 8.
+Be a United States citizen or eligible non-citizen.